Professor Joanne Williams

 I am an applied developmental psychologist with research interests in child and adolescent health and mental health, the development of health concepts, and children’s interactions with animals.

-My career in Edinburgh began in 1993 as a post-doctoral research fellow examining psychological factors associated with child and adolescent injuries.
+My career at The University of Edinburgh began in 1993 as a post-doctoral research fellow examining psychological factors associated with child and adolescent injuries.
 In 1996, I took a two-year lectureship in Psychology, and from 1998 to 2012 I was Lecturer/Senior Lecturer in Psychology, in Moray House School of Education.

 Since 2012 I have been Senior Lecturer/Professor of Applied Developmental Psychology in Clinical and Health Psychology.
-I coordinate Children, Adolescents and Animals Research (caar), and I am Director of the Centre for Applied Developmental Psychology (CADP).
+I coordinate Children, Adolescents and Animals Research (caar), and am a member of Human-Animal Interaction Research.
 I contribute developmental psychology teaching on a range of postgraduate programmes including the MSc Psychology of Mental Health (Conversion).

-I am a Board member for the International Society for Anthrozoology and will be leading the organising committee for ISAZ 2023, which will be in Edinburgh.
+I am a Board member for the International Society for Anthrozoology (ISAZ) and led the organising committee for ISAZ 2023, which was in Edinburgh.
+I am also a member of the SCAS Mental Health Working Group.

 Postgraduate teaching